Main Content

 open LeftTurnScenarioNoSensors.m;

-Calling this function returns these aspects of the driving scenario.
+Calling this function returns these scenario elements:

 • scenario — Roads and actors of the scenarios, returned as a drivingScenario object.